vitessio/website/content/en/blog/2026-09-24-hardening-emergency-reparent-shard.md

 1. Stops replication receivers and collects each surviving tablet's received and applied positions
 2. Filters the candidate-wait phase to the most-advanced received histories
-3. When those histories are equal, races relay-log application and continues as soon as the first tablet finishes apply
+3. When those histories are equal, races relay-log application and continues as soon as the first tablet finishes applying
 4. Completes the safety checks and primary selection, catching up a different promotion candidate if needed
 5. Promotes the selected tablet and repoints the remaining tablets as part of the reparent